 The forms of the disease we will most likely see are going to be acute or subacute.

-What does that really mean.
+What does that really mean?

 These are the most commonly described forms of the disease and what they are describing here is the onset or the severity.